root-foundation/root/README.md

 Simple notions of debt and exchange became painful as the complexity of transactions grew.
 Over time, this created a pressure which (in a messy, nonlinear way) gave rise to transferrable IOUs — i.e. _money_.

-Similarly, debt instruments became a painful means to finance high-risk high-reward expeditions that emerged due to rapid growth in technology and ambition.
+Similarly, debt instruments became a painful means to finance high-risk high-reward expeditions that emerged due to rapid advancement.
 This created a pressure that gave rise to transferrable equity in upside — i.e. _venture-backed company_.

-For instance, in seafaring, bankers simultaneously invested in many expeditions in exchange for a piece of the profits, enabling them to profit even when only a few survived.
+For instance, in seafaring, bankers simultaneously invested in many risky expeditions in exchange for a stake in the profits, enabling them to profit even when only a few expeditions survived.

-Importantly, the notion of a venture-backed company allowed us to assign value to hope.
+Importantly, the notion of a venture-backed company allowed us to assign value to _hope_.
 The gap between the value of a company and reality (its revenue) is the company’s greatest feature.
-Being able to _transact_ shares of equity in this instrument enables venture capital financing.
+Being able to _transact_ equity shares of a company enables venture capital financing.

 Today, we are at another inflection point.
-AGI makes _all_ outcomes extreme, not just those in a few creative domains, invalidating debt as a viable means to finance anything.
+AGI makes _all_ outcomes extreme, not just those in a few domains, invalidating debt as a viable means to finance _anything_.
 This creates pressure for an instrument that sits _above_ companies: representing an individual’s equities across companies — i.e. _personal token_.

 Being able to _transact_ shares of equity in personal tokens enables individuals to access venture capital much more broadly.
 In the same way that a company enables us to assign value to hope in a particular expression, the personal token enables us to assign value to hope in an _individual_, across all of their expressions.